5 Things to think about when setting up your own childcare business

 Know what to teach

 As a provider of key early years resources, you should cater the activities you provide to meet educational outcomes.
 The Early Years Foundation Stage set these goals.
-More information about these can be found here.
 Supporting a child’s development will also need to be expressed by providing them with a healthy balanced diet.
 This is key to laying a foundation for their future well-being.